Glasses Explore by Tobii, marketing mockup

 User journey mapping

-I mapped problematic user journeys noting pain points.
+I mapped user journeys noting places for improvement.

 Solutions 🛠️

-UX research helped understanding the “WHYs” of the problems, and also uncover new usability issues and bugs.
+UX research helped understanding the “WHYs” of the problems.

-This is how I tackled some of the problems previously mentioned.
+This is how I tackled some of them.

 Fix user journeys

-I designed new screens, UI elements, user guides, landing pages and emails to fix user journeys and help users finishing the test successfully.
+I designed new screens, UI elements, user guides, landing pages and emails to fix user journeys and help users achieving their goals successfully.

 Build trust

-I addressed the lack of trust in the apps by emphasising privacy features and reorganising structure and permission flows.
+I addressed the lack of trust in the mobile app by emphasising privacy features early on, reorganising the structure and permission flows and improving the overall visual design to evoke a more professional-trustable look.

 Onboarding